rebeccawand/cctvplayer/README.md

 and set up the following:

--Enable as large a video split as possible.
+- Enable as large a video split as possible.
--Disable overscan.
+- Disable overscan.
--Force HDMI hotplug (assuming you're intending to use HDMI).
+- Force HDMI hotplug (assuming you're intending to use HDMI).
--Boot to console, no auto login.
+- Boot to console, no auto login.

 ##Installation

-Modify cctv.sh and cctv15.sh to your appropriate RTSP stream parameters.
+Modify `cctv.sh` and `cctv15.sh` to your appropriate RTSP stream parameters.

 Make scripts executable: